postmanlabs/labs-docs/src/pages/docs/postman/collection-runs/integration-with-jenkins.md

 ```

 Note here that the Newman command parameter ”suppress-exit-code” uses the value `1`.
 This denotes that Newman is going to exit with this code that will tell Jenkins that everything did not go well.
-By default newman forces an exit code of 0

 Click the **Save** button to finish creating the project.